sahilseth/flowrdocs/source/rd/vignettes/build-pipes.rst

 the variables defined in curly braces.
 Example ``{{{CPU}}}`` in this file for
 ``torque <https://github.com/sahilseth/flowr/blob/master/inst/conf/torque.sh>``\ \_\_

+If these are not included in the flow_def, their values should be explicitly defined in the submission template.

 Here is a example
 ``flow_def file <https://raw.githubusercontent.com/sahilseth/flowr/master/inst/extdata/example1_flow_def2.txt>``\ \_\_